Soft Computing Approaches for Predicting Shade-Seeking Behaviour in Dairy Cattle under Heat Stress: A Comparative Study of Random Forests and Neural Networks: Materials and Methods

-As the performance of a Decision Tree is limited, an ensemble of many of them can be considered to form a Random Forest.
+As the performance of a Decision Tree is limited, an ensemble of many of them can be considered to form a {\bf Random Forest}---which also works for classification and regression tasks---.
 This method is particularly effective for improving accuracy while mitigating overfitting.
+The Random Forest is an ensemble of multiple Decision Trees combining the predictions of several base estimators to improve robustness and accuracy.
+It provides estimates of feature importance, which can help in understanding the underlying structure of the data (see \cite{breiman2001random,liaw2002classification}).
+This model is less interpretable compared to a single Decision Tree due to the aggregation of multiple trees and can also be slower to train compared to simpler models, especially with large datasets.

 The algorithm works as follows: given an observation $x$, the output of the Random Forest is given by the mean of the prediction of all Decision Trees in the case of regression or the majority vote in classification (see Figure \ref{fig:RF}).

 To avoid having the same Tree each time, which would have no improvement when averaging them, some randomness is intentionally introduced on each one, which is usually both included in the training set and the variables used.
 A fixed number of variables are randomly selected for each tree (three out of four, in our case).
 Moreover, not all training set is considered on each Tree a sample of the training dataset allowing duplicates.
 This process is known as \emph{bootstrapping}.